 Cats master the ‘come’ command quickly when you provide positive reinforcement combined with a tasty treat.
 This is a great trick for bonding with your cat and having them get accustomed to your voice.

-1. Call your cat using the cat’s name or the classic, ‘kitty kitty."
+- Call your cat using the cat’s name or a nickname that they are most likely to respond to.

 This one takes lots of patience.
 At first, your cat may choose not to respond at all.
-This could be because they aren't aware of the treat reward.
-Start your practice with only a short distance between you so that your cat can see the reward.
+This could be because they aren't aware of the treat or reward.
+Start your practice with only a short distance between you so that your cat can see or smell the reward.

 Another basic command to teach cats is to spin.
 Most cats learn this trick easily but need lots of practice to associate the spin command with the action.